JanDeDobbeleer/oh-my-posh/README.md

 * [Chris Benti][chrisbenti-psconfig] for providing the first influence to start oh-my-posh
 * [Keith Dahlby][keithdahlby-poshgit] for creating posh-git and making life more enjoyable
-* [Robby Russel][oh-my-zsh] for creating oh-my-zsh, without him this would probably not be here
+* [Robby Russell][oh-my-zsh] for creating oh-my-zsh, without him this would probably not be here
 * [Janne Mareike Koschinski][justjanne] for providing information on how to get certain information using Go (and the amazing [README][powerline-go])
 * [Starship][starship] for creating an amazing way to initialize the prompt